-Puerto Rico is one of the safest Caribbean islands for travelers, with a lower crime rate than comparable cities in the United States.
-The majority of violent gun violence in Puerto Rico is related to drug trafficking and gang activities, which seldom affect visitors.
+Puerto Rico is one of the safest Caribbean islands for travellers, with a lower crime rate than comparable cities in the United States.
+The majority of violent gun violence is related to drug trafficking and gang activities, which seldom affect visitors.

 Here are our top safety recommendations when visiting Puerto Rico:

 1. Take care of your possessions.
 Don’t leave them alone, don’t carry long-strapped bags, and don’t hang bags from chairs.
 To conceal your cash, consider purchasing a money belt or a money-hiding infinity scarf.

 2. Make an effort to blend in.
 If you can’t pass for a local, try to pass for someone who knows their way about the island.

 3. Study some Spanish.
 You never know when you’ll need to ask for guidance or assistance..

 4. Be cautious at night, especially in San Juan, and avoid housing developments.
 Gangs are operating there.

 5. Keep an eye out for changes in the weather and weather alerts.